OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 I will gather you and blow on you with the fire of my wrath, and you will be melted inside her.

 ## Ezekiel 22:22
-As silver is melted in a furnace, so you will be melted inside her, and you will know that I, the Lord, have poured out my wrath on you.’”
+Just as silver is melted in a furnace, so you will be melted inside her, and you will recognize that I, the Lord, have poured out my wrath on you.’”

 ## Ezekiel 22:23
-Again the word of the Lord came to me, saying,
+Again the message from the Lord came to me, saying,

 ## Ezekiel 22:24
-“Son of man, say to the land, ‘You are a land that has not been cleansed or rained on in the day of wrath.’
+“Son of man, declare to the land, ‘You are a land that has not been cleansed or rained on in the day of wrath.’

 ## Ezekiel 22:25
 There is a conspiracy of her princes within her like a roaring lion tearing its prey; they devour lives, take treasures and precious things, and make many widows within her.